Christian Siegfried von Plessen

-Christian Siegfried von Plessen (1646 – 22 January 1723) was a German-Danish statesman and diplomat who serbved as president of Rentekammeret during the reign of Christian V. After Frederick IV's ascent to the throne, he lost his influence at the Danish court.
-In 1703, he moved to Gamburg.
+Christian Siegfried von Plessen (1646 – January 22, 1723) was a German-Danish statesman and diplomat who served as president of Rentekammeret during the reign of Christian V. After Frederick IV's ascent to the throne, he lost his influence at the Danish court.
+In 1703, he moved to Hamburg.
 He was the father of Carl Adolph von Plessen and Christian Ludvig von Plessen.

 Early life and education

 Plessen was born in 1646 as the son of hofmeister Daniel von Plessen zu Hoikendorf (1606–1672) and Dorothea Eleonora von Blumenthal (died 1687).
 He received a thorough education.
 Most of his Grand Tour was spent in France.

 Career

 In 1670, Plessen began working for the government in Schwerin.
 When his brother, Carl Adolph Plessen, who had enlisted in the Danish army, was killed in battle during the Siege of Malmö in 1677, Plessen went to Copenhagen to sort out his affairs.
 After being introduced at the Danish court, he soon won the confidence of queen dowager Sophie Amalie and Prince George.
 At the queen dowager's initiative, he was appointed squire (kammerjunker) and chief clerk (overkæmmerer) at Prince George's court.
 In March 1678, he was given full responsibility for managing Prince George's finances and was also appointed county governor of Vordingborg and Jungshoved counties.
 In 1681, when Prince George was engaged, he followed him to England.
 In 1684, leading circles at the British court, who perceived Plessen's great influence on the prince as a hazard, arranged for him to be sent back to Denmark.

 Plessen remained in charge of the management of Prince George's Danish holdings.
 In 1690, Christian V put him in charge of implementing administrative and financial reforms.
 In 1692, he was appointed president of the Rentekammeret.
 At the same time, he was also made a member of the Gehejmekonseil.